LetaoZhao/oDocs/Linux_Client/README.md

 ## Using the Client (quick-start)
 ### Dependencies
 `opencv, libsdl2, cmake, threads`

+Make sure these are installed from your package manager.
+Code can be compiled on any distribution that supports these.
+For this project, we recommend debian.

 ### Usage
 This client is standalone, and the built executable is meant to be called externally. `The API-KEY`, `SESSION_ID`, and